BART-based inference for Poisson processes: Simulation Study on Synthetic Data

 \subsection{One dimensional Poisson Process with stepwise intensity}

 Our first example is a one dimensional Poisson Process with piecewise constant intensity with several steps (Fig.~\ref{fig1}).
-Our algorithm detects the change points and provides good estimates of the intensity and is competitive with the Haar-Fisz algorithm (see Fig.~\ref{fig1}) and Tables \ref{table1}-\ref{tableH1}).
-The convergence criteria indicate convergence of the simulated chains for 5 and 7 trees (see Supplementary Material).
+We run 3 parallel chains of the same length for 200000 iterations for 2-10 trees, 100000 for 12 trees, 50000 iterations for 15 trees and 30000 iterations for 20 trees.